jonsk197/dotfile/README.md

 #dotfile
 My dotfiles for my macbook.
-The files defining the PS1 nad more.
+The files defining the PS1 and more.